neillturner/kitchen-puppet/provisioner_options.md

 custom_facts| Hash.new | Hash to set the puppet facts before running puppet apply chef_bootstrap_url |"https://www.getchef.com/chef/install.sh"| the chef (needed for busser to run tests) puppet_agent_command | nil | Overwrite the puppet agent command.
-Needs "sudo -E puppet agent" as a prefix. require_chef_for_busser | true | Install chef as currently needed by busser to run tests puppet_config_path | | path of custom puppet.conf file http_proxy | nil | use http proxy when installing puppet and packages
+Needs "sudo -E puppet agent" as a prefix. require_chef_for_busser | true | Install chef as currently needed by busser to run tests.
+NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. puppet_config_path | | path of custom puppet.conf file http_proxy | nil | use http proxy when installing puppet and packages